rbe3190/3190rbe/_posts/2021-04-20-sun-rises-in-the-east.md

 ![Sun Rises in East](/images/uploads/2021sunrisesineast5.jpeg "Sun Rises in East")

-It was a great opportunity to work with our partner clubs, Rotaract Club of Guwahati East and Rotaract Club of East Calcutta.
+It was a great opportunity to work with our partner clubs, **Rotaract Club of Guwahati East** and **Rotaract Club of East Calcutta**.

-We also thank the following Rotaract Clubs of RID 3190 who supported the cause:
+Rotaract Clubs of RID 3190 who supported the cause:

 * Rotaract Club of K.G.F.
 Community
 * Rotaract Club of Symbiosis School for Media Communication
 * Rotaract Club of GEMS B School
 * Rotaract Club of Mount Carmel College
 * Rotaract Club of Chimney Hills

+We also thank all the supporting Rotaract Clubs from across South Asia.